What is a plot in Literature, Drama, Short story, film

 In the “Resolution” phase, the conflict ends.
 Characters solve their problem, and either Protagonist or Antagonist wins.
 The plot ends here.

 Macbeth & Othello

-We can see the development of plot in Shakespeare Plays.
+We can see the development of the plot in Shakespeare Plays.
 In tragic plays like Othello or Macbeth, we can see how the Protagonist is lead to tragic flaw for bad decisions in Climax.
 Othello’s suspicion while Macbeth’s greed led to their fall.
 We can see how the most important characters are introduced at the beginning (Exposition) of almost all play by Shakespeare, and then the conflict starts, ultimately leading to falling action and resolution.
 We can see the inner conflict of characters like Macbeth and Othello.
 We can see the effect on Macbeth, after meeting three witches, and ultimately leading to his tragic fall.
-Shakespeare dealt with plot deftly and his plays are good example of plot structure.
+Shakespeare dealt with plot deftly and his plays are a good example of plot structure.

 Plot Example from Movie

 In the movie “Titanic“, we can see how Rose and Jack are introduced at the very beginning of the film.
-Jack belongs to low class while Rose belongs to upper stature of society and the development of intimacy between Jack and Rose gave rise to conflict.
+Jack belongs to low class while Rose belongs to the upper stature of society and the development of intimacy between Jack and Rose gave rise to conflict.
 Rose fiances plotted against Jack and made him arrested on the charge of stealing by providing false evidence.
-The plot is further complicated by the wreck of ship and the story reached its resolution, by Jack dying in an effort to save Rose making him true hero.
+The plot is further complicated by the wreck of the ship and the story reached its resolution, by Jack dying in an effort to save Rose making him a true hero.

 A good plot is responsible for successful movie or play.
-There are numerous examples of plot from movies and plays, give some examples of good plot in the comment from the movies you saw or plays you read.
+There are numerous examples of the plot from movies and plays, give some examples of good plot in the comment from the movies you saw or plays you read.